 Boyer Commission on Educating Undergraduates in the Research University, S.S.
 Kenney (chair).
 (1998).
-Reinventing undergraduate education: A blueprint for America's research universities (more info) .
+Reinventing undergraduate education: A blueprint for America's research universities ( This site may be offline. ) .
 State University of New York-Stony Brook.

 Boyer's explorations of the need for curricular reform argue for inquiry-based undergraduate learning, including involving undergraduates in the research process.

 Chickering, A. & Gamson, Z. (1987).
 Seven principles for good practice in undergraduate education.
 The Wingspread Journal 9(2).